202.00 Eligibility for Services Policy

 - Eligible - sufficient information and documentation exists to determine eligibility.
 The applicant is informed that he/she is eligible for services and planning for services continues.

-- Trial Work Experience or Extended Evaluation - eligibility cannot be determined because of the severity of the person's disability.
-A written plan is developed for the services to be provided during a trial work experience or extended evaluation to determine if the individual can benefit from ACCES-VR services.
+- Trial Work Experience - eligibility cannot be determined because of the severity of the person's disability.
+A written plan is developed for the services to be provided during a trial work experience to determine if the individual can benefit from ACCES-VR services.

 - Ineligible - information and documentation shows that the applicant: